Experimental Evidence for the Existence of an External World

 Subsequent examination of my notes suggests a long-division error on my part and thus that the apparent Excel output was correct after all.

-Subsequent examination of my notes reveals an error in my manual conversion from Roman to Arabic numerals.
+Subsequent examination of my notes reveals an error in my hand conversion from Roman to Arabic numerals.

-From within the perspective of this project I intend that my judgments be not perceptual judgments about the outside world but rather introspective judgments about my experiences of that seeming outside world.
+If you exist you might think that much of what I am doing in this experiment is perception, not introspection; and if we reject introspective foundationalism, then ordinary perceptual judgments in no way depend, either causally or epistemically, on introspective judgments.
+But from within the perspective of this project I intend that my judgments be not perceptual judgments about the outside world but rather introspective judgments about my experiences of that seeming outside world – however easy it might be to slide between the two types of judgment when I’m not keeping the distinction firmly in mind.
 See Schwitzgebel 2012 for more discussion of the relationship between perception and introspection.

 Consider the odds of hitting one specific familiar sentence or one specific number-generating sequence.
 Given 1000 possible three-digit numbers, equally likely, or 1000 equally likely letter sets, the odds of exactly seven matches among the 20 items generated by that specific sentence or number-generating scheme are approximately (1/103)7 times 20-choose-7 possible arrangements (about 106), i.e., approximately one in 1015.
 The odds of 8 or more matches add only negligibly to this probability.
-Even if we assume a billion possible simple generating schemes along roughly the lines I recall having suggested to seeming-Alan, the odds of a chance match of at least seven items out of 20 to any one of those billion generating schemes are about one in a million (i.e., 109/1015 = 1/106).
+Even if we assume a billion possible simple generating schemes along roughly the lines I recall having suggested to seeming-Alan, the odds of a chance match of at least seven items out of 20 to any one of those billion generating schemes remain about one in a million (i.e., 109/1015 = 1/106).
+If I’m aiming to exclude chances of p ≥ .05, that gives me a few orders of magnitude for relaxing the assumptions of this estimate.

-For helpful comments and discussion, thanks to James Beebe, Jenann Ismael, Pierre Keller, Noa Latham, Houston Smit, Jonathan Vogel, Chris Yeomans, students in my Winter 2011 senior seminar, and commenters on relevant posts at The Splintered Mind and the Experimental Philosophy blog.
-We recently discovered that in his novel Solaris science fiction writer Stanislaw Lem has a character perform an experiment similar to our Experiment 1 (1961/1970: 50-51; for discussion see Schwitzgebel 2014).
+For helpful comments and discussion, thanks to James Beebe, Jenann Ismael, Noa Latham, Chris Yeomans, students in my Winter 2011 senior seminar, and commenters on relevant posts at The Splintered Mind and the Experimental Philosophy blog.